apache/calcite/doc/HOWTO.md

 with the latest on the main line.

-Then push your commit(s) to github, and create a pull request from your branch to the incubator-optiq master branch.
+Then push your commit(s) to github, and create a pull request from your branch to the incubator-calcite master branch.
 Update the JIRA case to reference your pull request, and a committer will review your changes.